 Six Reasons to do Technology Marketing in Multiple Languages

-Most international technology companies do marketing only in English – it’s fast, cheap, and most B2B buyers understand English.
-Sure; but, by doing so, they miss out on many benefits that multilingual marketing would provide.
-Read this blog for six reasons for doing technology marketing in multiple languages!
+Most international technology companies do marketing only in English – it’s fast, cheap, and most B2B buyers understand it.
+But, by doing so, they miss out on the six benefits of multilingual marketing.
+Read this blog for details!

 English is the third most spoken first-language in the world - roughly 5% of the world's population are English-speakers.
 The Chinese and Spanish are bigger language areas.
 Why is it so that most of the content in the Internet is English - as a matter of fact, 54% of all the content?
 (Statista)